Sri Lanka wins cricket World Cup qualifier in Zimbabwe - ExBulletin

 Sri Lanka wins cricket World Cup qualifier in Zimbabwe

-July 9 (Reuters) – Spinner Maheesh Theekshana took 4-31 on Sunday as Sri Lanka claimed victory over the Netherlands by 128 runs in the final of the 2023 Cricket World Cup qualifier at Harare Sports Club.
+Spinner Maheesh Theekshana won 4-31 on Sunday as Sri Lanka claimed victory over the Netherlands by 128 runs in the final of the 2023 Cricket World Cup qualifier at Harare Sports Club.

 Both teams had already qualified for the main event from October 5 to Nov. being held in India.
 19, but Sri Lanka leave Zimbabwe with the trophy, having won all eight matches they have played in the tournament.